by Jayaram V

 During the post Mauryan and Pre Gupta period, the religion witnessed

-the further popularity of Vaishnavism, Saivism.
-Tantrism or the
+further popularity of Vaishnavism, Saivism.
+Tantrism or the worship

-worship of Shakti, also became widely prevalent during this period.
+of Shakti, also became widely prevalent during this period.
+While

-While Vaisnavism was gaining ground in the north under the rule
+Vaisnavism was gaining ground in the North under the rule of the

-of the Guptas who were renowned devotees of Lord Vishnu and built
+Guptas who were renowned devotees of Lord Vishnu and built many

-the Agamas, and the works of Nayanmars from south, which is today
+the composition of the Agamas, and the works of Nayanmars from South,

-Between the Sixth Century A.D., and Ten Century A.D., the subcontinent
+Between the sxth century A.D., and the tenth Century A.D. the

-witnessed the birth of many great religious teachers, who provided
+subcontinent witnessed the birth of many great religious teachers,

-new insights into the religion through their works and commentaries
+who provided new insights into the religion through their works

 Prominent among them was Shri Adishankaracharya, who not only